der-carnivore/BingAds-docs/BingAds/scripts/reference/Keyword.md

 ### Returns:
 |Type|Description|
 |-|-
-String|The match type of this keyword.
+String|Match type of this keyword.

 ## <a name="getstats"></a>getStats
 Returns statistics for the keyword.